 Note: If you're having trouble finding the role you created, remember you can quickly find an item in a surfaced list through a CTRL + F search

 If you would like, you can edit the role further by clicking the 'Edit' option next to the role.
-Remember that any custom roles in your NetSuite account will have this 'Edit' option next to them, while the default roles will have the 'Customize' option that we used earlier to create our custom role.
+Remember that any custom roles in your NetSuite account will have the 'Edit' option next to them, while default roles will have the 'Customize' option, which we used earlier to create our custom role.

 .

-Get stuck in a step during this article?
+Got stuck on a step during this article?

 We like to update our blogs and articles to make sure they help resolve any troubleshooting difficulties you are having.
 Sometimes there is a related feature to enable or a field to fill out that we miss during the instructions.
 If this article didn't resolve the issue, please use the chat and let us know so that we can update this article!